 790 Leadership Assessment (2).
 Course is structured as a highly interactive, intensive, three-day workshop that focuses on helping participants understand their own and others' leadership styles.
 Self-assessment instruments and readings required in advance.

 791 Core Principles of Public Health (3).
 Course will introduce students to leadership theories and research, provide a context for leadership in public health, and help students learn core leadership skills.
 Online course.

 804 Issues in Public Health Leadership (1).
 This course will provide a case-based approach to the approaches different public health leaders have used to deal with a variety of public health issues.
 The course will focus on identifying the public health competencies used in real-world situations and how students can apply those competencies to their own work in public health.

-992 Master's Paper (3).
+992 Master's (Non-Thesis) (3).
 Permission of the instructor.
 A major paper on a problem relevant to public health practice.
 This study may extend over more than one semester.
 Credit is assigned accordingly.